 What is delegated legislation?

 - Most of the UK’s general public law is made not through Acts of Parliament (primary legislation) but through delegated legislation (also referred to as secondary or subordinate legislation).

 - Acts of Parliament provide a framework into which much of the real detail and impact of the law will subsequently be added through delegated legislation.

 - The majority of delegated legislation is made in the form of Statutory Instruments (SIs) that exist within that framework of powers delegated to ministers by Parliament in the parental Act.
-They can be used to fill out, update, or sometimes even amend primary legislation without Parliament having to pass a new Act.
+An SI is the ‘child’ of the power in the ‘parent’ Act.

 - The scope of delegated legislation varies considerably, from the very technical SI that is procedural in character to the wide-ranging power that can, for example, abolish quangos.
 Unlike primary legislation, delegated legislation is subject to judicial review.